MIRAvzw/codri-server/README.md

 HTML5 + Javascript

-TODO: clarify (future proof, easy to render client-side, compact, compatible with a SCM)
+TODO: clarify (future proof, easy to render client-side, compact, compatible with a SCM, compatible with current format)

 ### Storage